ThankGodE/biomarker_analysis/README.md

 This script analysis biomarker clinical data.
 It runs on a python virtual environment with all libraries installed.

-If you wish to use your own python version, please install the libraries in the requirements file..
+If you wish to use your own python version, please install the libraries in the requirements file.

 # Steps to use: